EquineDev/AdventofCode2020/README.md

 # AdventofCode2020
 Advent of Code 2020

-First day of problems solved using "Modern" C++
+Solutions to AOC 2020 problems using "Modern" C++.
+Goal is learn more about C++11/14/17 than finding the best Big O solution.